 - Leave fridge door open for shortest period possible

-- Use heaters/air conditioners/fans etc. only when necessary
+- Heaters, air conditioners, fans etc. should only be used when necessary

-- Use thermostats on radiators or radiator valves to regulate your office/home heating
+- Monitor thermostats or radiator valves to regulate office heating